sbal13/Robot-Simulator-V2/README.md

 ### Store the commands

-Your task is to add functionality to the page such that when a user presses the arrow keys, that direction (i.e. `left`, `down`, `right`, or `up`) is added to a list of directions on the right side of the robot's grid.
+Your task is to add functionality to the page such that _when a user presses the arrow keys_, that direction (i.e. `left`, `down`, `right`, or `up`) is added to a list of directions on the right side of the robot's grid.
 We've already provided you with a `ul` element with an id set to `moves-container` - you just have to add `li` elements to it containing the direction that was inputted.

 ![](robot_simulator_storing_moves.gif)

 ### Move the robot

-The robot does **NOT** move until the user presses the `Move!` button.
-When this button is clicked, the direction at the top should be removed from the page and the robot should move in that direction.
+The robot does **NOT** move until the user presses the `Move!` button. _When this button is clicked_, the direction at the top should be removed from the page and the robot should move in that direction.

 Note: If the robot hits a wall, it will not move and you will instead see a `alert` saying "Clang!
 Hit a wall"